 I was talking with my mom last night and she made a joke on how she, “always loses me.”
 For instance, when I was five my family went to a carnival for Canada Day.
 She looked at my brother and I in the eyes and said, “WE ARE NOT GOING TO THE PARK!
 DO NOT GO TO THE PARK!”
 I specifically remember she made my brother and I hold hands so we wouldn’t lose each other.
 Mom turned her back for a second and POOF!
 There I go, making a b-line to the park.
 She looked back and asked my brother, “where’s your sister?”
 He shrugged.
 She thought, “well she can’t be at the park, I told her not to go there.”
 She searched and cried and searched some more until she saw me, playing on the swings, at the damn park.
-Before I knew it I was scooped away into my mothers arms and carried back to where my brother was told not to move (goody toe shoes).
+Before I knew it I was scooped away into my mothers arms and carried back to my brother.
 Everyone cheered because I was the lost girl that was found.

-Man, I was in so much shit that evening.
+Man, I was in so much trouble that evening.

 I’ve come to realize that in life (we’re about to get sentimental) you need to make a b-line to places you want to go even though people tell you not to.
 Since making my b-line to South Korea (my mom told me not to go initially, LOL, but here I am!
 All is good, she’s my biggest supporter now) here are three of the most important lessons I’ve learned from the past six months:

 1. It’s hard to make friends as an adult